 The hall quickly became the social hub of Romsey, with most entertainments held there.
 As well as providing the library service the Institute’s rooms were used for numerous meetings by local groups.
 Over the following years the main hall of the Institute conducted a wide variety of events as diverse as theatre and weekly balls to roller-skating and boxing.

 On the 6th of July, 1904 a fire caused serious damage to the wooden structures of the building and much of the Institute was re-built and enlarged to its present size.
 Once again the Institute became the social focal point of the greater Romsey area with the usual dances, balls, theatre and the new craze “the picture show man”.
-Later the northern upstairs room was divided to provide a projection room and moving pictures became a regular weekly occurrence (even today you can see running sheets of the talkies pencilled on the walls in the projection room).
+Later the northern upstairs room was divided to provide a projection room and moving pictures became a regular weekly occurrence (even today you can see running sheets of some of the 1930s and 1940s talkies pencilled on the walls in the projection room).

 The kitchen was designed to cater for all previous events and for the privatised “Meals on Wheels” community service.
-This service is now moving back to community based providers and the Institute may well again be heavily involved in this activity.
+This service is now moving back to community based providers and the Institute may again be involved in this activity.

 The building has been a functioning community asset and Mechanics Institute for well over 100 years.
 It is an impressive building, located on the main street of the town and it is the only building in the town, excluding churches, that is still used for the purpose for which it was originally constructed.